TANZANIA’S EASTERN ARC & PEMBA BIRDING TOUR: DETAILED ITINERARY

 Here the birding is in much more open habitat and decidedly easy compared with the montane forests.
 As we explore Mikumi we will begin to discover a totally different avifauna from the one that has gone before.

-Where the bush and scrub is more developed we will look out for Coqui and Crested Francolins, Northern Carmine Bee-eater, Crested Barbet, African Penduline Tit, Eastern Black-headed Batis, Black-crowned Tchagra, Miombo Blue-eared and Violet-backed Starlings, Southern Cordon-bleu, Yellow-fronted Canary and Golden-breasted Bunting.
+Where the bush and scrub is more developed we will look out for Coqui and Crested Francolins, Northern Carmine Bee-eater, Crested Barbet, Grey Penduline Tit, Eastern Black-headed Batis, Black-crowned Tchagra, Greater Blue-eared and Violet-backed Starlings, Blue Waxbill (or Southern Cordon-bleu), Yellow-fronted Canary and Golden-breasted Bunting.

 Raptors are also much in evidence in this habitat and we may well come across Black-chested Snake Eagle, Montagu’s Harrier, Dark Chanting Goshawk, Grasshopper Buzzard, Steppe, Wahlberg’s and Martial Eagles, and Eurasian Hobby.

 Although we are confined to vehicles inside the park, we will visit some fine woodland outside its borders where we are free to walk at will.
-In these more wooded habitats, we could well find Purple-crested Turaco, Pearl-spotted Owlet, Scheffler’s Owlet, Common Scimitarbill, Yellow-fronted Tinkerbird, Black-collared Barbet, Greater Honeyguide, Bearded Woodpecker, Neddicky, Pale Batis, Retz’s Helmetshrike, Brubru, White-breasted Cuckooshrike, Black-headed Oriole, Yellow-throated Petronia and Red-headed Weaver.
+In these more wooded habitats, we could well find Purple-crested Turaco, Pearl-spotted Owlet, Scheffler’s Owlet (usually lumped in African Barred Owlet), Common Scimitarbill, Yellow-fronted Tinkerbird, Black-collared Barbet, Greater Honeyguide, Bearded Woodpecker, Neddicky, Pale Batis, Retz’s Helmetshrike, Brubru, White-breasted Cuckooshrike, Black-headed Oriole, Miombo Blue-eared Starling, Yellow-throated Petronia and Red-headed Weaver.